HEIGVD-S3-DAI/fastpaws/docs/protocol.md

 ### Start the game

-Once the required number of ready clients is reached (by default 2), the server send a mulitcast request to inform that the game is starting by sending the text to type.
+Once the required number of ready clients is reached (currently 2), the server send a multicast request to inform that the game is starting by sending the text to type.

 ### Update the progress